myjniak/hocon/README.md

 ## Additional requirements

-There are several assumptions which are not defined by spec but are essential to the library being healthy.
+There are several assumptions which are not defined by the spec but are essential to the library health.

 | Requirement ID | Requirement                                                             | Covered in tests |
 |----------------|-------------------------------------------------------------------------|:----------------:|